dr-mushtaq/Academic-writing/Research Paper/How to Write the Title, Abstract, and Introduction of a Research Paper.md

 -  Mention the problem or question you’re addressing.
 It shows your study's relevance.
 - kip the fluff!
 Include only the most impactful findings.
 - abstracts are 250-300 words.
 Make every word count.
 Be Concise, Yet Complete.
--  Stick to Journal Guidelines: Different journals or conferences have specific formats.
-Don’t miss this!
 - ise, Revise, Revise: Treat your abstract like a mini research paper.
 Proofread for clarity, flow and accuracy.
 - Introduction/ Background: Briefly introduce the topic and the research problem.
 - Objectives: Clearly state the primary objective(s) of the research